zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 - Thanks to Trygve Wastvedt for his help in getting the Vray for 3DS Max port started.

 ## Version History ##

+### 2015-05-08 ###

+**Vray for Maya**

+- Added a version info MEL script
+- Added a Vray for Maya shelf toolbar labeled `VrayDomemaster3D`
+- Created Maya Stereo Rig Manager scripts for the DomemasterStereo and LatLongStereo cameras.

+- **Note:** If you want to use the Maya Render View's native stereo preview system, you have to turn off the **Use V-Ray VFB** checkbox in the Maya render settings window.

 ### 2015-04-02 ###